poiyomi/PoiyomiDocs/docs/shading/matcap.md

 ### Double Sided

 Double Sided uses the object's orientation and the reflection vectors to determine the matcap projection.
 This results in a consistent, unique matcap effect.

+### Gradient

+Allows you to configure a radial gradient to be used as your matcap texture.
+Click the rectangle to the right of the Matcap texture slot to open the gradient editor.
+This functionality replaces the previously seen iridescence module.

 ## Color